 WCCTA has surveyed its administrative employees, vehicle operators, dispatch personnel and operations staff.
 The primary purpose of the survey was to develop information for determining the frequency with which LEP persons eligible to be served or likely to encounter WCCTA services in order to improve allocation of resources to deliver the most productive transit services.
 Additionally, the Agency consulted with the West Contra Costa Unified School District and other Community Based Organizations.
-The survey results were generally consistent with data gathered and analyzed from the Decennial Census, American Community Survey, MTC Bay Area Survey and Outreach, that the very few passengers who are linguistically isolated speak Spanish.
+Findings were generally consistent with data gathered and analyzed from the ACS 5-year summary, MTC Bay Area Survey, and Outreach, concluding that the very few passengers who are linguistically isolated speak Spanish.